 Clearly getting the waterproofing of the walls and floor right is critical to the success of your new wet room but there are also some other important aspects to consider.

 One of these is the choice of grout – not all grout is waterproof so you will have to choose a polymer modified grout (there are a number of different makes on the market).
 But water resistance is not the only feature of a grout that is important – with many power showers now generating very forceful jets of water, the grout has to also be able to withstand a daily battering from strong blasts of water.
-If you are in any doubt about the type of grout to use then talk to a specialist tiling company.
+If you are in any doubt about the type of grout to use then call us or email us for advice.

 Another important part of the wet room is the shower tray – a wet room shower tray is usually installed so that it is level with the tiled floor surface.
 This can be achieved in 2 different ways: